Skip to main content

 Average total produce sales for years 1-3 $____________________

-Based on published FDA inflation rates for 2023*, if the average produce sales for the past three years are under $30,509* the farm is not covered by the PSR.
-If you need further assistance, go to page 6.
+Based on published FDA inflation rates for 2024*, if the average produce sales for the past three years are under $31,925* the farm is not covered by the PSR.
+For additional information go to the last section of this document.

 *Source: FSMA Inflation Adjusted Cut-offs